 Requirements Elicitation is the area of Requirements Engineering that deals with identifying system requirements.
-This paper describes a technique to elicit functional requirements for a software product in the form of User Stories through modeling operational processes to be performed by users of the system.
-The technique is placed into the overall context of requirements elicitation techniques.
+The paper documents a pattern showing how to elicit functional requirements for a software product in the form of User Stories through modeling the operational processes to be performed by users of the system.
+Using business process modeling to identify functional requirements to obtain a complete and consistent set of requirements for the scope of the model.
+The pattern is placed into the overall context of requirements elicitation techniques.